drfurtado/ctbf/content/instructors/instructors.md

 Steps:

-1.Student downloads and saves the form;
+1. Student downloads and saves the form;
 2. Student completes and initials the form.
 Alternatively, the student can add a digital signature but the initials will suffice;
 3. Student saves the form and sends it via e-email to **Shabnam Islam** (Program Supervisor);
 4. Program Supervisor signs and sends the form back to student;